Meet Love Island Winter 2020 contestant Paige Turley – Britain’s Got Talent star who used to date Lewis Capaldi

-With lower than per week to go till Love Island returns to our screens for its first Winter version, pleasure is constructing concerning the newest cohort of single islanders.
+With lower than every week to go till Love Island returns to our screens for its first Winter version, pleasure is constructing in regards to the newest cohort of single islanders.

 And one of many Love Island 2020 contestants heading to benefit from the solar in South Africa is Paige Turley, who comes from West Lothian and has a previous connection to a well-known face.